-OFFICE TIP 2: Ask simple, open questions of tween/teen patients, but recognize that their answers may be inaccurate around family.
+OFFICE TIP 2: Ask simple, open guestions of tween/teen patients, but recognize that their answers may be inaccurate around family.
 Time with just the teen gives them the opportunity to be honest.

-gender and sexuality are more fluid today than in generations past.
+OFFICE TIP 3: Recognize that gender and sexuality are more fluid today than in generations past.
 A patient's answer today, may not be their answer next year-so ask at every visit.